Whisky Sour: A Classic Cocktail for National Whisky Sour Day

 The Reverse Dry Shake is where you shake the cocktail ingredients as you normally would, with ice.
 You then strain the cocktail, dump the ice and then do a second shake at the end, without ice.
 In our case, we'll omit the egg white from the first shake, only adding it for the dry shake, after the ice is discarded.
 This way, the drink is not cooled and diluted any more allowing the egg whites to achieve the maximum amount of froth.

 Which to use, the dry shake, or the reverse dry shake?
-Both methods work very well.
+Both methods work well.
 The dry shake is easier because you do not need to transfer the cocktail and dump the ice.
 Both result in thick foam, but some mixologists argue that the foam is better with the reverse dry shake but the dry shake results in a creamier cocktail.

 Try both methods and see which gives you prefer.
 We did the reverse dry shake and it worked out just fine as you can see from the pictures.
 If you're doing the reverse dry shake you'll need a Boston Shaker, or a glass to transfer the chilled ingredients between shakes.